Year of entry2017

 Applicants will normally be expected to have grade C GCSE-level English and mathematics.
 Applicants who do not hold this level of qualification may be required to carry out a skills audit at a selection evening, which comprises mathematics and English.
 This audit assesses an applicant’s potential to cope with, and benefit from, a particular programme of study.

 The UCAS tariff system has changed for courses starting in September 2017 and is now calculated using a new number system.
 This means applicants applying for courses from October 2016 will see entry requirements and offers expressed using the new tariff.

 The UCAS tariff score is applicable to you if you have recently studied a qualification that has a UCAS tariff equivalence.

 Alternative entry routes

-The Certificates of Higher Education in Management and in Higher Education Introductory Studies (Business Pathway) offer an entry route.
+The Certificates of Higher Education in and in offer an entry route.

 International entry requirements

 If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.